 A student seeking transfer credit must request an official transcript be sent to Southern States University by the college or university awarding credit.
-In addition, students must submit a completed Transfer Credit Request form to the University Registrar.
-Consideration will be given to Transfer Credit Requests based on the aforementioned conditions.
+In addition, students must submit a completed Petition for Transfer Credit form to the University Registrar.
+Consideration will be given to Petitions for Transfer Credit based on the aforementioned conditions.

 A maximum of 16 credits may be transferred from prior military coursework or experience.
 Coursework or experience must be evaluated by the American Council on Education.
 The University does not grant credit for work experience gained outside of the military.
 SSU maintains a written record of previous education or training of veterans and eligible persons clearly indicating where credit has been granted, if appropriate, and notifies them accordingly.